Change may be coming to deaf legislation very soon.

 Rodriguez explained that deaf children often resort to aggression when they can't communicate.
 This inspired Rodriguez to begin advocating for them.

-Rodriguez is the president of Deaf Focus in Baton Rouge.
+Rodriguez is the Founder and Director of Deaf Focus in Baton Rouge.
 Right now, they are trying to gain support for a bill that would make sure the children are ready for kindergarten.
 The bill would create Lead-K, a task force comprised of passionate people who want to make sure that deaf children are not left behind.